sasagawa888/nprolog/README.md

 # N-Prolog
 N-Prolog(NPL) is an interpreter and compiler to be compatible with ARITY/PROLOG(MS-DOS)

-N-Prolog is NOT ISO-Prolog.
+N-Prolog is NOT ISO-Prolog.Compatible with ARITY/PROLOG(MS-DOS)
-About ARITY/PROLOG(MS-DOS)

 license is modified BSD.